Meghanaaa999/Discord-Clone/README.md

 - `npm run dev` - Start both client and server in development mode
 - `npm run dev:server` - Start only the backend server
 - `npm run dev:client` - Start only the frontend client
-- `npm run install:all` - Install dependencies for both client and server
+- `npm run install` - Install dependencies for both client and server